Understanding Adoption Cases

 What is Adoption?

-NOTE: The Court does not provide adoption forms.
 Adoption can be a complex legal matter, and you may need an experienced attorney to handle your petition for adoption.

 Basic Steps in Adoption Cases

-Individuals who wish to adopt a child must file a Petition for Adoption.
+Individuals who wish to adopt a child or adult must file a Petition for Adoption.
 For a sample Petition you may fill out and download PETITION FOR ADOPTION (PDF) - if you are using Chrome, follow the steps in How to Open the Petition for Adoption Form Using Chrome.
 In addition, the Petitioner must attach documentation to the Petition.
 For a list of the required documentation download Adoption Petition Exhibits(Non-TPR) (PDF).

-Additionally, the parents and/or guardians of the child must be notified of the adoption and either (1) consent to the adoption or (2) be served with a show cause order.
+Additionally, the parents and/or guardians of the child to be adopted must be notified of the adoption and either (1) consent to the adoption or (2) be served with a show cause order.
 They have the right to file an objection to the adoption in the Court if they do not agree.
 The judge will hold an adoption hearing prior to entering a judgment of adoption.

 Below is a listing of links to blank forms to assist when filing for adoption: